Vietnam War Bibliography:

 Ken Hughes, Fatal Politics: The Nixon Tapes, the Vietnam War, and the Casualties of Reelection.
 Charlottesville: University of Virginia Press, 2015. xii, 273 pp.

 Zachary Jonathan Jacobson, On Nixon's Madness: An Emotional History.
-Johns Hopkins University Press, 2023 (forthcoming).
-The "madman theory."
+Baltimore: Johns Hopkins University Press, 2023. x, 434 pp. The "madman theory."

 Johannes Kadura, The War after the War: The Struggle for Credibility during America's Exit from Vietnam.
 Ithaca, NY: Cornell University Press, 2016. xvi, 231 pp.